RConsortium/submissions-pilot4-webR/README.md

 - teal.data - A shim was created for the dataset R6 class.
 This includes the minimum functionality to work for this application.
 The adam data loading was also tweaked to allow loading files in a browser environment.

 - cowplot - While compatible with webR, a deployed version was not supporting the package because of some low level dependency calls.
-Since its use was small and limited to the KM Plot tab, its functionality was replicated in HTML.
+Since its use was small and limited to the KM Plot tab, some of its broken functionality was replicated in HTML.

 - shinyWidgets - Not compatible with webR.
 Widgets used particularly for filtering the KM Plot were simplified and replaced with base widgets and additional HTML.